famousj/the-little-hooner/hooner.md

 KM

-I plan to note here that what I'm describing is a superset of Hoon.
-For what it's worth,
+I plan to note here that what I'm describing is a superset of Hoon, and that we'll add to it as we go along.

 ### How to Read This Book - JL